MOPT-UFSC/VIBRA/CONTRIBUTING.md

 # Running from source

+## Python

+A compatible python version is needed.[Python 3.12 is recommended](https://www.python.org/downloads/release/python-3129/).

+If you are using Windows, we highly recommend you to mark the option "Add python.exe to PATH".
+Otherwise you need to do it manually.

+You might need to restart your computer.

 ## Poetry
 The dependencies and environments in this project are managed mainly using Poetry.
 If you do not have poetry installed, you can install it running: